ASUHousingGurus/ASUHousingGurus.github.io/index.md

 ## Welcome to the ASU Housing Gurus Website
 ![RicardoOfTheCampa](Housing Gurus Icon.JPG)

-### ASU Gurus History
+### ASU Housing Gurus History

-ASU Housing Gurus were established in September 2018.The team comprises of Parosh Rashid, Jessica Hong, Sam Steinberg, and Ricardo Campa.
+The ASU Housing Gurus were established in September 2018.The team comprises of Parosh Rashid, Jessica Hong, Sam Steinberg, and Ricardo Campa.
+The team created the app with the purpose of helping ASU students find affordable and housing options that meet the expectation of a hard working college student.
+The ASU Housing Gurusmotto is "Choosing the right living shouldn't be harder than your classes."

-### ASU Gurus Housing App
+### ASU Housing Gurus  App
 [![This is the MVP1](asuhousinggurusthumbnail.jpg)](https://www.youtube.com/watch?v=dwEN7fCzl1A&feature=youtu.be "My Video")

 ## List of Housing Options Around ASU